dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 ## Work

-My contract with ALDI was renewed and fortunately I haven't had a shortage of work although being self-employed brings it's own challenges and I am keen to diversify my clients and to explore new ways of working and am mindful about the years to come.
+My contract was renewed and fortunately I haven't had a shortage of work although being self-employed brings it's own challenges and I am keen to diversify my clients and to explore new ways of working and am mindful about the years to come.